TOMP-WG/CDS-M/README.md

 We have to transmit a lot of information from transport operators (TO) to cities.
 Therefore we created this API.
 The TO can request the meta data from the city endpoint, so it can create a file with the requested data.

 ## Meta data
-The meta data exists out of 3 parts: 1) the area's and 2) the dimensions 3) the measurements.
+The meta data exists out of 3 parts: 1) the areas and 2) the dimensions 3) the measurements.

 ### Areas
-the Area's are normal geojson features, containing (multi)polygons.
+the Areas are normal geojson features, containing (multi)polygons.
 For future usage we added also points (eHubs) and lines (links).

 ### Dimensions
 The dimensions are the where the measurements are aggregated on.
 These should be in fixed domains, so they are clearly specified.
 An example (the city dimension):